Jignesh160/MFC3_C14_ADMMDenoise/README.md

 ## Future Work

-* Optimization of hyperparameters for improved performance
+* Hyperparameter tuning for improved PSNR and SSIM
-* Use of randomized or truncated SVD for computational efficiency
+* Faster SVD using randomized or truncated methods
-* Extension to video denoising applications
+* Extension to video denoising
 * GPU-based acceleration

 ---